The

 HILL The Palatine Hill is a sort of 2800-year-old palimpsest

 of landscaping.
-Called the cradle of Rome because they found and
+Called the cradle of Rome because they found

-waste, a luxury escape for Renaissance popes, and now, less successfully,
+powerful, an abandoned waste, a luxury escape for Renaissance

-a mass of excavations.
-This rather weak subsite teases you with
+This rather weak subsite teases you with the so-called House

-the so-called House of Livia and the Farnese Gardens.
+of Livia and the Farnese Gardens.

 PANTHEON